Why the Chase Ink Preferred Is My Primary Travel Card Why the Chase Ink Preferred Is My Primary Travel Card

 • 3x Membership Rewards® at restaurants worldwide, including takeout and delivery in the U.S.

-• 3x Membership Rewards® on transit including trains, buses, ferries, subway, and more
+• 3x Membership Rewards® on transit including trains, buses, ferries, subways, and more

 • 1x Membership Rewards® on other purchases